devdetails/led_board/README.md

 # 16×16 LED Board (ESP32-C6)

-Firmware for driving a 16 × 16 monochrome LED matrix through four daisy-chained 74HC595 shift registers on an ESP32‑C6.
+Firmware for the DIY 16 × 16 LED board kit (see photos in `docs/board_diy_kit.jpg`, `docs/board_assembled.jpg`, and the schematic in `docs/board_schematic.jpg`).
+It drives the matrix through four daisy-chained 74HC595 shift registers on an ESP32‑C6.
 The codebase offers a tiny framebuffer, animated text and image renderers, and a Wi‑Fi web UI that accepts ordinary image uploads and converts them in the browser to the panel’s native 1‑bit format.

 ## Features
 - **Matrix driver** – `Matrix16x16` maintains per-row bitfields and streams them to the register chain.